SoumyaNamdeo3015/Hashing-and-Hash-Functions-/README.md

 ## Introduction
 This project involves managing a banking system using a hashmap to store bank account information.
 Each account is characterized by its IFSC code and account number.
 ### Key aspects include :
-Maintaining accurate storage and retrieval of millions of bank accounts.
+Maintaining accurate storage and retrieval of millions of bank accounts. <br>
-Experimenting with collision resolution strategies to handle hash function collisions.
+Experimenting with collision resolution strategies to handle hash function collisions. <br>

 # Strategies to be Implemented:
-&bull; Chaining
+&bull; Chaining <br>
-&bull; Linear Probing
+&bull; Linear Probing <br>
-&bull; Quadratic Probing
+&bull; Quadratic Probing <br>
-&bull; Cubic Probing
+&bull; Cubic Probing <br>